Guides

 Design, Procure, and Launch Your Solar Array

-With your plan funded and approved, move into technical execution.
+With your plan funded and authorized, move into technical execution.
 This phase demands meticulous solar project management to avoid overruns.

-Upon completion, commission the array, ensure all interconnection testing is finalized, and begin delivering energy credits to participants’ utility bills—a core mechanism explained in community solar structures.
+Upon completion, commission the array, ensure all interconnection evaluation is finalized, and begin delivering energy credits to participants’ utility bills—a core mechanism explained in community solar structures.

 Radiant Futures: Sustaining and Scaling Your Project